pyviz/data-app-comparison/sampling-dashboard/README.md

     -   A plot showing a histogram of prices

-2. The app should use matplotlib plots (which can be found in `plots.py`
+2. The app should use matplotlib, plotnine, or seaborn plots (example plotting functions can be found in `plots.py`)

 3. The histogram plot should not rerender if the log-scale selector is changed

 4. The sample should only be retaken if the proportion slider changes

 5. Each time the proportion slider changes the app should take a new sample

-#